What is Macaulay Duration?

 You can refer given excel template above for the detailed calculation of Macaulay duration.

 Duration plays an important role in helping investors understand the risk factor for the available fixed-income security.
 Just as how the risk in equities is measured by deviation from the mean or simply by deriving the beta of the security, the risk in fixed-income instruments are strictly estimated by Macaulay duration of the instrument.

 Understanding and comparing Macaulay Duration of the instruments can go a long way in choosing the right fit for your fixed-income portfolio.

 Duration is a good approximation of price changes for an option-free bond, but it’s only good for small changes in interest rates.
 As rate changes become larger, the curvature of the bond price-yield relationship becomes more important.
 In other words, a linear estimate of price changes, such as duration, will contain errors.

 In fact, the relationship between bond price and yield is not linear but convex.
 This convexity shows that the difference between actual and estimated prices widens as the yields go up.
 That is, widening error in the estimated price is due to the curvature of the actual price path.
 This is known as the degree of convexity.

-Macaulay Duration knowledge is paramount in ascertaining the future returns from fixed income instruments, as such it is highly advisable for investors, especially risk-averse investors to assess and compare the duration offered by the various bond’s in order to reach minimum variance mix and draw maximum returns with least risk possible.
+Macaulay Duration knowledge is paramount in ascertaining the future returns from fixed income instruments.
+As such, it is highly advisable for investors, especially risk-averse investors, to assess and compare the duration offered by the various bonds in order to reach a minimum variance mix and draw maximum returns with the least risk possible.
 Also, the interest rate factor should be considered before making a buying decision.

-This has been a guide to what is Macaulay Duration and its definition.
-Here we discuss the formula of Macaulay Duration along with calculations and examples.
-You can learn more about fixed income from following articles –
+This has been a guide to what Macaulay Duration is and its definition.
+Here we discuss the formula of Macaulay duration along with calculations and examples.
+You can learn more about fixed income from the following articles –